-The time measuring device looks like it was inspired by one of those classic Jaeger-LeCoultre watches from their Master collection.
-I can’t quite place it, but it is the combination of Arabic numerals and the cleanness of the sand-blasted silver-toned opaline dial that makes this limited edition timepiece look so close to JLC’s famous models.
+The time measuring device looks like its source of inspiration was one of those classic Jaeger-LeCoultre watches from their iconic “Master” collection.
+I can’t quite place it, but it is the combination of Arabic numerals and the cleanness of the sand-blasted silver-toned opaline dial that makes this limited-edition timepiece look so close to JLC’s famous models.

-However, the watch doesn’t make an impression of a homage: its design is original and bears the core DNA of Oris dress watches that we have seen during the last five or six years.
+However, the watch doesn’t make an impression of “homage:” the design is original and bears the core DNA of Oris dress watches that we have seen during the last five or six years.

-Since this is probably their first device to be equipped with an in-house movement (like many other independents, Oris commits itself to gradually substitute third-party mechanisms with their own calibers, at least when it comes to the top-of-the-range models) that sports an impressive power reserve of whole 10 days, the main feature on the timekeeper’s dial is, of course, the “patented” circular power reserve indicator.
+This is, I think, their first-ever device to be equipped with an in-house movement (like many other independents, Oris commits itself to gradually substitute third-party mechanisms with their own calibers, at least when it comes to the top-of-the-range models) that sports an impressive power reserve of whole 10 days.
+No wonder that the main feature on the 110 Years Anniversary‘s dial is, of course, the “patented” circular power-reserve indicator.

 Nicely balanced by a small seconds counter at 9 o’clock, the display features a generously proportioned scale with an easy to understand design that basically tells you how many days the watch will work if you won’t spend a moment or two to manually wind the gorgeous Oris 110 hand-wound caliber.

-Although the gadget’s pricing is still to be revealed, the watch (which is, by the way of speaking, will be presented not only in a polished stainless steel body but also in 18-karat rose gold case) will be quite expensive, so Oris industrial designers made a serious effort to make the pricey accessory look worthy of every penny that the company will ask you.
+Oris is yet to reveal the gadget’s pricing.
+Yet, it’s safe to assume that the limited edition (which is, by the way of speaking, will be presented not only in a polished stainless steel body but also in an 18-karat rose gold case) will be quite expensive, so Oris industrial designers made a serious effort to make the pricey accessory look worthy of every penny that the company will ask you.